-MobyWat converts mobility information of water molecules into prediction of hydration structure.
-MobyWat applies various prediction schemes using clustering by identity information of individual water molecules or by spatial positions during the prediction process.
+The Prediction mode of MobyWat converts mobility information of water molecules into prediction of a hydration structure.
 Mobility information can be recorded from molecular dynamics calculations for all atoms of a system during a time period.
 Thus, the movements (trajectories) of all water molecules can be used in MobyWat.
-The predictions have been validated and tested for reproduction of experimentally determined water positions of protein surfaces.
+Various prediction schemes are implemented in MobyWat using clustering by identity information of individual water molecules or their spatial positions during along the molecular dynamics trajectory.
+The predictions have been validated and tested for reproduction of experimentally determined water positions of protein surfaces (Jeszenői et al. 2015) and target-ligand interfaces (Jeszenői et al. 2016a).